Flora of Indonesia: Papua Barat and Papua

 The flora of this region is influenced by the Australian continent.
 This region contains a wide array of environments, from snow-capped mountains, lowland wetlands, to tropical marine environment.
 This geographical variation results in a large diversity of plant species.
 In 2020, a group of 99 researchers published a checklist of the flora of New Guinea, presenting a total number of 13,634 species that occur on the island with 7,616 species occurring in the Indonesian part, the Papua Barat and Papua Provinces.
 An astonishing 60-90% of them may be endemic to New Guinea and according to recent estimation the endemic plants encompasses 68% of the total known species.
 This region has been poorly explored so the actual number of endemic species is unknown.

-Indonesia's National Flowers
+Indonesia's national flowers

 Melati (Jasminum sambac), a small white flower with a sweet fragrance, is the national flower of Indonesia, together with Anggrek Bulan (Phalaenopsis amabilis) and Padma Raksasa Rafflesia (Rafflesia arnoldii).
 All three were chosen on World Environment Day on 5 June 1990 by President Soeharto.
-On another occasion Bunga Bangkai (Titan arum) was also added as puspa langka together with Rafflesia.
+On another occasion Bunga Bangkai (Titan arum, Amorphophallus titanum) was also added as puspa langka together with Rafflesia.
 Each individual province also has its own floral emblems.